cfe-lab/Kive/cluster-setup/README.md

 Barman installs a cron job by default at the system level.
 For now, disable this by commenting out the entry in `/etc/cron.d/barman`.

-Shut down the PostgreSQL database and `apache2` as well:
+Finally, shut down Kive itself by shutting down the PostgreSQL database and
+webserver:

     sudo systemctl stop apache2
     sudo systemctl stop postgresql@14-main